Even with the best email list, it’s easy for your

 - Avoid "no-reply" or similar sender names, which

-- Avoid selling or transferring any email addresses to another
+- Never sell or transfer any email addresses to another

 All of the rules for this law are available on the FTC's website.